Vision and Mission

 Our primary activity is the preparation of students.
 However, we go beyond education, which is not just a one-directional process of instruction.
-It is the result of multiple intentional engaging activities including research by faculty members and students through our Centers of Entrepreneurship, Leadership and Values, and Economic, Research and Forecasting, traditional and non-traditional forms of learning through international study abroad programs, internships, projects, or our many events, and the active pursuit of relationships with communities at all levels including with our advisory councils and alumni groups.
+It is the result of multiple intentional engaging activities including research by faculty members and students through our Centers of Entrepreneurship, Study of Economics of Social Issues, and Economic, Research and Forecasting, traditional and non-traditional forms of learning through international study abroad programs, internships, projects, or our many events, and the active pursuit of relationships with communities at all levels including with our advisory councils and alumni groups.
 We acknowledge that we are embedded in a global environment and that true success is only success that is achieved with integrity, success that is rooted in values, and success that acknowledges both our professional and our personal existences.

 These statements guide the School of Management on its path.
 They determine our strategy as much as they influence our day-to-day activities as an organization and as individuals – each one of us.